severinbratus/cheat-chess/README.md

 - The piece selection mechanism will break down if the board does not fit in the window.
 - No, you cannot center the board.

 This is a total hackjob, but it is good enough for my purposes.

-Stay tuned for a variation of Dark Kriegspiel chess, as well as Hofstadter meta-chess, where in order to win you will have to present an inductive proof that you will check-mate the opponent on an infinite succession of chessboards.
+This game can totally be cheated with the dev tools and some knowledge of the source code, because full game state is stored on the client-side.